Apply to Be a Presenter at the 2023 NASW-NJ Annual Conference

-The New Jersey Chapter of the National Association of Social Workers (NASW-NJ) is soliciting proposals for presentation at our next statewide continuing education conference, to be held virtually in March, 2021.
-We encourage you to share your knowledge and experience with your colleagues through two-hour workshops that can be held online.
-You will not only receive maximum exposure by presenting at the statewide conference, but you will have the opportunity to engage and enlighten other social workers.
+We encourage you to share your knowledge and experience with your colleagues through two-hour workshops.
+You will not only receive maximum exposure by presenting at the statewide conference, but you will have the opportunity to engage and establish thought leadership among your colleagues.

-Workshop proposals are assigned for continuing education credits as clinical, non-clinical, social & cultural competence, and/or ethics.
+Workshop proposals are assigned for continuing education credits as clinical, general, social/cultural competence, and/or ethics.

 Please plan your workshop for an intermediate to advanced audience.

-The deadline for proposals is October 15, 2020.
+The deadline for proposals is October 4, 2022.
 All submissions must come through our online submission process.
 The selection process is a blind peer review process.
 Please do not put identifying information anywhere on the proposal you are uploading.
-Please note: there is a limit of 3 proposal submissions per presenter and a maximum of 2 proposal acceptances per presenter.
+Please note there is a limit of 3 proposal submissions per presenter and a maximum of 2 proposal acceptances per presenter.

-- Certification or licensure as a social worker, psychologist, Board certified psychiatrist, Licensed Marriage & Family Therapist, Licensed Professional Counselor, Certified Alcohol and Drug Counselor or Medical Doctor.
+- For Clinical Workshops: Licensure as a Licensed Clinical Social Worker, psychologist, Board certified psychiatrist, Licensed Marriage & Family Therapist, Licensed Professional Counselor, Certified Alcohol and Drug Counselor or Medical Doctor.

 - Willingness to present to a large audience of up to 100 or more.